selfbits/blog/_posts/2016-10-19-dashboard-tutorial-part2-email-auth.markdown

 })
 ```

-#### Step 4.4 Use SelfbitsAngular Service
+#### Bonus Step 5: Use SelfbitsAngular Service

-The SelfbitsAngular Service contains a auth property which has among many also the signup and login method implemented.
+The SelfbitsAngular Service contains an auth property which contains among many also the same signup and login method we implemented in AuthService.

 Go to **ng2-admin/src/app/pages/login/login.component.ts**